gabriellongou/open-source_toolbox/speech-to-text/README.md

 1. **Audio Segmentation**:
     - The audio file (`my_full_audio.m4a`) is loaded.
-    - The audio segment starting from the 30-minute mark until the end is extracted and saved as `my_audio_30_first_minutes.mp3`.
+    - The audio segment starting from the beginning to 30-minute steps  until the end is extracted and saved as `my_audio_segment_XXX.mp3`.

 2. **Transcription**:
-    - The extracted audio file (`my_audio_30_first_minutes.mp3`) is transcribed using OpenAI's Whisper ASR system.
+    - The extracted audio file (`my_audio_segment_XXX.mp3`) is transcribed using OpenAI's Whisper ASR system.
-    - The transcript is saved to a `.txt` file named `transcript30-end.txt`.
+    - The transcript is saved to a `.txt` file named `my_audio_segment_XXX.txt`.

-## Usage
-1. Make sure your audio file is named `my_full_audio.m4a` and is in the same directory as the script.
-2. Run the script.
-3. The transcribed text will be saved in `transcript30-end.txt`.

-## Known Limitations
-- The tool currently assumes the audio file format to be `.m4a` for input.
-If you have another format, minor adjustments might be necessary.
-- The transcription accuracy might vary based on the audio quality and clarity of speech.